rzshrote/pybrops/docs/_sources/standard_usage/population_genetics/genetic_maps.rst.txt

 Genetic map support for PyBrOpS is found in the ``pybrops.popgen.gmap`` module.
 Contained in this submodule are several ``GeneticMap`` class type definitions.
 These classes are summarized in the table below.

-.. list-table:: Summary of classes in the ``pybrops.popgen.gmap`` module
+.. list-table:: Summary of genetic map classes in the ``pybrops.popgen.gmap`` module
     :widths: 25 15 50
     :header-rows: 1